reshamas/food/write_up.md

 This project was completed jointly by [Nidhin Pattaniyil](https://www.linkedin.com/in/nidhinpattaniyil/) and [Reshama Shaikh](https://reshamas.github.io).

 ## Food-101 Dataset
 The [Food-101](https://www.vision.ee.ethz.ch/datasets_extra/food-101/) data was used which included 101 food categories with a total of 101K images.
-Thus, each class had 1000 images, of which 250 were manually reviewed test images and 750 training images:
+Thus, each class had 1000 images, of which 250 are manually reviewed test images and 750 are training images:
 >On purpose, the training images were not cleaned, and thus still contain some amount of noise.
 This comes mostly in the form of intense colors and sometimes wrong labels.
 All images were rescaled to have a maximum side length of 512 pixels.

 The dataset size is 5GB and can be retrieved using: